How do you use the word sempre in Italian? What does it mean? How do you pronounce it?

 Matteo is always complaining.

-Now let’s see what the use of sempre in Italian is.
+Now let’s see how to use sempre in Italian.

 Use of sempre in Italian